zzpxyx/subplayer/README.md

 - Next: jump ahead to the next subtitle.
 Shortcut key "N".

 Double clicking on the black displaying area will hide and show the buttons.
 Shortcut key "H".

+Mouse dragging the black displaying area will move the entire application window.

 Currently, there is no "exit" button.
 Please use your operating system's window close function or press ALT+F4 in most cases.